BitJag/lynx_cc65_dev_setup/README.md

 from the git repository.

-The script will then install mednafen, the "lynxboot.img" (required to run lynx games in the emulator), and grafx2 (used to convert PCX image files created by the Gimp into a PCX format that sprpck will accept).
+The script will then install mednafen, the "lynxboot.img" (required to run lynx games in the emulator), gcc and git.

 The script will then create a file structure in your home folder for lynx programing called "lynx" where a \"blank_project\" template will be copied to.
 You can choose